hoverflies

 .
 Photo: 6-4-2011.
 German: Weiden-Erzschwebfliege.

 Cheilosia grossa.
 Genus: Cheilosia.
-Cheilosia grossa.
+Greater Spring Blacklet (Cheilosia grossa).
 Genus: Cheilosia.
 Family hoverflies (Syrphidae).

 Not a beautiful picture, because the photo was taken from a distance.
 Then it was gone.
 This is the first and the last Cheilosia grossa that I've seen in the garden.